Eihei-ji: Tourism

 Visitors must dress modestly and keep silent.
 They may attend one to three day meditation retreats for a fee.
 Each visitor receives a list of rules, for example photography of the priests-in-training is prohibited.
 More than one million visitors used to pass through the gates of Eihei-ji, but as of 2003 only 800,000 came, a period in which the train service from Fukui to nearby Eiheijiguchi Station was temporarily halted.

 A memorial service, a major source of revenue for Eihei-ji, has been held every fifty years since the 16th century on the anniversary of Dōgen Zenjis entering nirvana.
 For example, in 1752 about 23,700 monks attended, which raised enough money to rebuild the main gate.
-Groups from all over the world including a group from San Francisco formed to make a pilgrimage to Eihei-ji for the 750th anniversary in 2002.
+Groups from all over the world including a group from the United States formed to make a pilgrimage to Eihei-ji for the 750th anniversary in 2002.

 In 1905, Eihei-ji held its first conference called Genzō e on Dōgen Zenji's Shōbōgenzō.
 It succeeded in attracting so many interested parties that it became an annual event.
 Monks and laypersons, along with academic and popular writers can attend workshops each year.

 The Ichijōdani Asakura Family Historic Ruins and museum are about 10 km from Fukui and are reachable from the temple.
 Five generations of the Asakura daimyō clan lived there until 1573, when the town was razed by Oda Nobunaga loyalists.

 A walking trail connects Eihei-ji with Yoshimine-dera Temple (Kippō-ji, 吉峯寺), another Zen temple where Dōgen had resided at, via a mountain ridge.